deffi/ssc-comment-navigation/README.md

 ## Purpose

+When reading comments on SSC (in particular the open threads), I often find myself wanting to skip an entire subthread that has taken a direction that I am not interested in.
+This often involves a lot of scrolling (in particular on handheld devices) and a good chance to accidently miss the end of the subthread, also scrolling past the next one.

 This userscript adds two navigation buttons to each comment on Slate Star Codes: one to jump to the parent of the comment and one to skip the subthread starting at this comment.